Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 Finally, if you plan to buy shoes, go to a store to ask for advice and try them on.
 It will help you find your shoe size in case you want to buy them online.

-Go there at the end of the afternoon when your feet are swollen and with your hiking socks on (to replicate the terrain conditions as well as possible).
+Go there at the end of the afternoon when your feet are swollen and with your hiking socks on (to replicate the terrain conditions as much as possible).

 After that, break in your new shoes for a few walks before you go hiking.